-Bartlett High School Science, Engineering, and High Technology Academy

-Elgin High School

-Gifted and Talented Academy

-Transitioning to the International Baccalaureate Academy for the 2023-24 cohort

-Larkin High SchoolVisual and Performing Arts Academy

-South Elgin High School

-Beacon Academy of Media and Digital Arts

-Streamwood High School

-Leadership, Entrepreneurship, Action, and Design Academy (LEAD)

-Note: Students who are currently enrolled in the World Languages and International Studies Academy will complete the program.
+Bartlett High School Science, Engineering, and High Technology Academy Elgin High School International Baccalaureate Academy Note: Students who are currently enrolled in the Gifted and Talented Academy will complete that program.
+Larkin High School Visual and Performing Arts Academy South Elgin High School Beacon Academy of Media and Digital Arts Streamwood High School Leadership, Entrepreneurship, Action, and Design Academy (LEAD) Note: Students who are currently enrolled in the World Languages and International Studies Academy will complete that program.

-School District U-46

-PROGRAMS & SERVICES HOMEBOUND TUTORING
+HOMEBOUND TUTORING

-Any student with a mental or physical impairment that will cause an absence from school for ten or more consecutive school days may be eligible to receive home or virtual tutoring.
+Any student with a mental or physical impairment that will cause an absence from school for ten or more school days may be eligible to receive home tutoring.

 Students with a diagnosed long-term or chronic illness that will cause an absence from school of two or more consecutive school days may be eligible for intermittent tutoring.

 Homebound tutoring is a temporary bridge to support student education during recovery.
 Homebound tutoring is not a substitute for classroom instruction, class participation, group projects, lab activities, etc. Tutoring services are provided for one hour per day with a one-on-one tutor.
-Requesting homebound instruction designates that a student, due to a medical condition, cannot attend school.
+Parents or guardians requesting homebound instruction designates that a student, due to a medical condition, cannot attend school.
 Students on homebound are not eligible to attend any before-school or after-school activities, and/or sports events during the dates of home confinement.